kirbydesign/designsystem/accessibility-guidelines.md

 ### Do not be in the way

+The components in Kirby designsystem should allow developers to create accessible applications; they can be tought of as HTML elements.
+It is possible to use them in ways that allows for accessibility.
+On the contrary, it is also possible to use them in a lot of completely inaccessible ways.

-Our primary goal is to not be in the way.
-The components in Kirby designsystem should allow developers to create accessible applications.
-If a developer ever experiences that a Kirby component causes problems when working with accessibility, they should not hesitate to create an issue in the Github repository: [here](https://github.com/kirbydesign/designsystem/issues/new/choose).
+But the components in Kirby should never be in the way of making an application accessible.

+If a developer ever experiences that a Kirby component causes problems when working with accessibility; do not hesitate to create an issue in the [Kirby Design System Github repository](https://github.com/kirbydesign/designsystem/issues/new/choose).

 ### A knowledge source